 London in the Rain: See a show or concert

 Why not head to the West End and see a show?
 Obviously you can do this even without any rain, but surely this is a good excuse to actually get yourself a ticket for the night.
 There are loads of theatres in the West End and you are spoiled for choices when it comes to plays and musicals.
 Head to Leicester Square in the morning and bank yourself some bargain tickets for the evening.

 So how about London’s longest running theatre play, Agatha Christie’s ‘The Mousetrap’, continuously running in the West End since 1952.

 It might also be worth checking out some of the local churches for some awesome lunchtime concerts for very little money (or even for free).
 Union Chapel in Islington is one of my favourites and also St. Martins in the Fields have some great concerts on.

 I mean after all you were probably planning on doing some shopping anyway, so adapt to the weather and head to one of the shopping malls instead of Oxford Street.
 Westfield in Stratford and Shepherds Bush would be the largest ones, but there are others around as well.

 A quintessentially British affair is Afternoon Tea.
 And don’t be fooled, we are not talking a simple cuppa and a slice of cake.
 Afternoon Tea (or High Tea) is a rather lengthy procedure with generous amounts of tea, sandwiches, cakes and scones.
 You can easily spend two to three hours, so forget about the rain outside and indulge in an afternoon treat.

-So whilst I hope you have absolutely marvellous weather whenever you visit London, I also hope this little guide on what to do when it rains in London helps you keep up your spirits if you do get caught in the rain.
+So whilst I hope you have absolutely marvellous weather whenever you visit London.
+I also hope this little guide on what to do in London in the rain helps you keep up your spirits if you do get caught in the rain.

 After all, do what the locals do.
 Take your umbrella with you at all times and get on with it.
 Life’s too short.